 With a regular yoga practice since drama school in the 90s, Bryony found the breathing techniques and the discipline of yoga enhanced the experience of performance.
 Moving to Brighton in 2002 and discovering hot yoga was when the practice became a daily, transformative experience.
 Teacher training followed and since 2008 Bryony has had the opportunity to teach yoga full time to many different students of all ages and abilities.

-Ever a student and developing her teaching skills with further training and continual, evolving practice, Bryony currently trains with Shiva Rea in India, London and Greece and with Heather Mason on the 500hr professional Yoga Therapy course at The Minded Institute.
-Qualified in 2010 with Jo Manuel at The Special Yoga Centre - Teaching Yoga To Children and immersions with the Jivamukti school of yoga, Bryony brings great skill, experience and fun to all her classes.
+Ever a student and developing her teaching skills with further training and continual, evolving practice, Bryony currently trains with Shiva Rea in India, London and Greece and works as a supervisor with Heather Mason on the 500hr professional Yoga Therapy course at The Minded Institute.
+Also qualified in 2010 with Jo Manuel at The Special Yoga Centre - Teaching Yoga To Children and Yoga for the Special child, Bryony has completed various immersions with the Jivamukti school of yoga and trained with Judith Laseter in restorative yoga.

 Bryony worked as a tutor for 2 years on the Yogahaven 200 hrs Teacher Training course, she continues to mentor new teachers and enjoys being part of the UK's growing yoga community.